yildirimbk/CG-CGAN-Angle-Generation-and-Channel-Estimation-Framework/README.md

 Note: You may see the distributions of each parameter by using the [see_dataset_distributions_function.m](see_dataset_distributions_function.m) function for training, validation, and test datasets.

-## Training and inference of LoS classifier
+## Training and inference of LoS classifier (Line-of-sight, Non Line-of-sight, and No-path Classification)
 1. Run [MLP_LoS_Classifier.py](MLP_LoS_Classifier.py): for training set _activate_training_ in line 36 to True, and set it to False for inference.

 ## Training and inference of the number of paths (NoP) classifier